• Skip to main content

 Instructions

-• Divide batter evenly between the prepared cake pans and bake for 20-30 minutes or until the cake springs back when lightly pressed and a toothpick inserted in the center comes out clean.
-Cool completely before frosting.
+• Divide batter evenly between the prepared pans.
+Bake on the center rack of preheated oven for 20-30 minutes or until the cake springs back when lightly pressed, and a toothpick inserted in the center comes out clean.

 To Assemble:

-• To assemble: Place the cake on a plate or platter.
-Spread about ⅓ of the frosting on the bottom layer and smooth evenly to the edge.
-Top with the 2nd layer.
-And use another ⅓ frosting to evenly smooth over the top.
-Place the last ⅓ of the frosting into a piping bag and pipe a thick border around the top edge of the cake.
+• Place the cake on a serving plate/platter.
+Spread about one-third of the frosting on the top of bottom layer and smooth evenly to the edge.
+Top with the 2nd cake layer and spread another one-third of frosting over the top.
+Place the remaining frosting into a piping bag and pipe a thick border around the top edge of the cake.
 You can use any piping shape you like for the border as long as there are no breaks in the decoration.
-This creates a bowl to hold the curd in the center.
+This creates a wall of frosting to hold the curd in the center.

 • You can also place all of the frosting in a piping bag and use a round tip to fill and top the cake.
 Place as much curd as you’d like into the center of the cake and smooth out to the border.
-You will likely have leftover curd, store cake wrapped in plastic in the fridge for another use.
+(You will likely have leftover curd.
+If so, store in a covered container in the fridge for another use.)

-• Garnish with lime wheels and zest, if desired.
+• Garnish top of cake with lime slices and zest, if desired.
 Chill cake until frosting is firm.

 Nutrition